Long-range Correlations in a Data Sequence Extracted Via Polymeric Compaction

 A numerical method is proposed to remove the quenched randomness from a data sequence of numbers.
 A polymer chain of beads is introduced with both a hard core interaction and an appropriate energy associated with the data sequence.
 The quenched randomness is hypothesized to collapse the chain to a spherical globule.
 Long-range informational correlations then show up in deviations from the spherical shape.
 The resulting coefficients within an expansion in terms of spherical harmonics go beyond the usual concept of algorithmic information or Kolmogorov complexity.

 The Kolmogorov complexity $K$ of a sequence $S_m \!=\!
 (010110 \ldots)$ with $m$ the total number of digits 0 and 1, is the size of the shortest computer programme describing it \cite{1,2,3}.
 The quantity $K$ is often stated to be an obviously important measure of algorithmic information.
-Nevertheless, it has the major disadvantage, that a purely random sequence cannot be compressed at all (it is important to note that a sequence may only be considered `random' if it is also `long enough' \cite{2}).
+Nevertheless, it has the major disadvantage, that a purely random sequence cannot be compressed at all (it is important to note that a sequence may only be considered `random' if it is also `long enough' \cite{2}; the number of 0 digits essentially equals the number of 1 digits).

 Here, I present a numerical method based on polymer physics, to get rid of the annoying random fluctuations.
-What remains are the long-range correlations in the data sequence that may be considered relevant.
+What purportedly remains are the long-range correlations in the data sequence that may be considered relevant variables.

 First, the average $\bar{S}_m \equiv \frac{1}{m} \, \sum_{i=1}^m S_{im}$ where the $S_{im}$ denote the specific numbers of the sequence $S_m$, is subtracted from $S_{im}$, e.g. $\Delta S_{im} \!=\!
 S_{im} - \bar{S}_m$.
 The Kolmogorov complexity of the sequence of numbers (no longer the digits 0 and 1) remains the same, namely equal to $K$.
 Next, I introduce a quenched interaction given by